yousfahmed/competitive-programming/Material/Juniors Phase 1/Week#1.md

 If the number you get from this substitution is <= 10^8, then "most probably" your solution will not exceed the time limit for most of the problems (which is about 2 seconds).

 #### Problems:

+#### you can check the Tutorial section for each problem, Don't ask about the solutions

 1. http://codeforces.com/problemset/problem/268/A
 2. https://codeforces.com/contest/1612/problem/A
 3. https://codeforces.com/group/eRF9oTy30p/contest/357837/problem/H